-- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP to provide discretionary investment management and related advisory services to the ACD pursuant to an agreement (the "Investment Management Agreement").
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Management Agreement may be terminated on one month's written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders. - 7.2.1 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.2.2 The principal activity of the Investment Manager is providing investment management services.

-7.2.3 The Investment Manager is entitled to be paid its fees and expenses out of the property of the Company as set out in Section 33.
+The ACD has appointed Evelyn Partners Investment Management LLP to provide investment management and related advisory services to the ACD pursuant to an agreement (the "Investment Management Agreement").
+The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD.

+The Investment Management Agreement may be terminated on three month's written notice by the ACD or the Investment Manager.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders.

+- 7.1.1 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.1.2 The principal activity of the Investment Manager is providing investment management services. - 7.1.3 The fees and expenses of the Investment Manager will be paid by the ACD as set out in Section 34. - 7.1.4 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.